top of page

 The Effect of Perceived Labor Market Competition on Search

-This paper studies the behavioral differences that arise from eliciting choices in sequential games by the direct-response method, where players observe the choices made by players who acted before them and make a single choice in response, or the strategy-method, where they make their choice(s) in response to all possible choices by those who acted prior regardless of whether such actions were actually taken.
-We conduct a 2x2 between-subject design, large-scale online experiment with over 8000 participants on Amazon MTurk, where, in addition to varying the elicitation method, we also manipulate the ex-ante beliefs of participants about player 1’s likely choices via an information-provision treatment.
-In two neutrally framed binary-choice sequential games, a sequential Prisoners’ Dilemma and a mini-Ultimatum Game, we document that the elicitation method does not alter player 2’s preferences (their tendency to reward cooperation or reject unfair offers) yet significantly reduces mistakes (rewarding defection or rejecting fair offers).
-Our results suggest that the more economical strategy method should be the go-to choice for eliciting behavior in sequential games, which may be particularly relevant for all experiments conducted online nowadays.
+This paper examines behavioral differences in sequential games that arise when choices are elicited via the direct-response method, where players observe the choices made by those who acted earlier and respond with a single choice, or strategy method, where they make their choice(s) in response to all possible choices by those who acted before regardless of whether such actions were taken.
+We conducted a 2 × 2 between-subject large-scale online experiment with over 8000 participants on Amazon MTurk, manipulating both the elicitation method and participants’ ex-ante beliefs about player 1’s choices via an information-provision treatment.
+In neutrally framed binary-choice games, a sequential Prisoners’ Dilemma and a mini-Ultimatum Game, we document that the strategy method does not appear to alter player 2’s preferences, i.e., their tendency to reward cooperation or reject unfair offers.
+However, it reduces the tendency to reward defection and reject fair offers, which we interpret as a reduction in mistakes.

 The Benefits of Being Misinformed: Information Moderation under Misperception